eirasroger/concrete-screening-app/README.md

 1.  **Navigate to the app:** [https://concrete-screening-app.streamlit.app/](https://concrete-screening-app.streamlit.app/)
+2.  **Wake the app (if needed)**: If the application has been inactive, you may see a "sleeping" screen.
+Simply press the button to wake it up.
-2.  **Provide your API Key:** The application will prompt you to enter your own OpenAI API Key.
+3.  **Provide your API Key:** The application will prompt you to enter your own OpenAI API Key.
 Your key is not stored and is only used for the duration of your session.
-3.  **Start screening:** Follow the on-screen instructions to upload documents and define your scenario.
+4.  **Start screening:** Follow the on-screen instructions to upload documents and define your scenario.